marius-test/python_selenium_automation/README.md

 - ChromeDriver and GeckoDriver paths are hardcoded; update `PATH` variables to match your local setup.
 - Scripts use explicit and implicit waits to handle page load timing.
 - This was my first Selenium learning project and helped me build a solid foundation for more advanced automation work.

-> Inspired by various tutorials and learning resources; all code written and customized independently.